-“Madam, this one na digital. na Samsung, exclusively intelligent and clear.
+“Madam, this one na digital.
+Na Samsung, exclusively intelligent and clear.
 It is magnetic to the wall, and it has three other parts that can be placed at three different places in your house.
-Unlike the last one wey your sister come buy from my hand.”
-He said confidently as Editi nodded approvingly.
+Unlike the last one wey your sister come buy from my hand,” he said confidently as Editi nodded in approval.

 “Madam leave that one o, na old one be that.
 This one na new one.
 Created in 2016.
-It has so many features the other one didnt have.”
-He added plain English to his last words.
+It has so many features the other one don’t have,” he added Standard English to his last words.

 “I hope it won’t spoil fast like the other one my sister bought?”
 Editi asked, still admiring it.

-They talked about the price, and after Annie and Editi argued about the price, they finally settled at a particular price and Adamu installed one eye in the bathroom, and the three others, she distributed them in her matrimonial room, the guest room and the kitchen.
+They talked about the price, and finally settled at a particular price.
+Adamu installed one eye in the bathroom, and the three others, he installed them in her matrimonial room, the guest room and the kitchen.

-She wasn’t going to tell anyone of the eye, it was just what she wanted to know what was happening in her home when she wasn’t around.
+She wasn’t going to tell anyone of the eye.
+It was just what she wanted so she can know what is happening in her home when she wasn’t around.

 “So, what name do you call this one now?”
 Annie asked.